Adc-alt/8bit-cpu/README.md

 ![Register module testing](Register_module_testing.jpeg)

-This image reflects part of the register and control section involved in microcode execution.
-I structured the micro-instructions to manage control lines and ensured the fetch-decode-execute cycle was handled correctly, including adding custom instructions.
+This image reflects part of the register.

 ---